AlfrescoArchive/alfresco-support-tools/readme.txt

 This add-on has been designed to work only in Alfresco Enterprise 4.2 using JDK7 and Tomcat7.
 It probably won't work on Alfresco Community Edition due the lack of JMX connectivity.
+From the client side has been tested to work with current versions of Firefox, IE and Chrome only.

 LICENSE: